-- Chill for one hour
+Chill for one hour

-- Top with coarsely-ground salt if desired, then serve
+> - Top with coarsely-ground salt if desired, then serve

-This Dark Chocolate Truffle recipe is based on one from Danielle at Against All Grain.
+> This Dark Chocolate Truffle recipe is based on one from Danielle at Against All Grain.
 Her recipe is delicious; she uses cacao butter as an ingredient in both parts of her truffles, while I have chosen to eliminate it for the filling in order to cut down on the prep time and simplify the recipe a bit.
 I’ve also added stevia to this recipe in order to reduce the honey in the chocolate shell.
-Still, while everyone liked my version, I’m betting hers (the real thing) are better so don’t hesitate to check ‘em out.